 If the standard report doesn’t meet your needs, clone it to make your own changes or build your own from scratch by using the Screen Flows report type.

-If you’re using the package-based OmniScript runtime, you can utilize the Vlocity Tracking Service.
+If you’re using the package-based Omniscript runtime, you can utilize the OmniStudio for Vlocity Tracking Service.
 This service tracks any type of event.
-For example, you can track the time it takes to complete the steps in an OmniScript to identify process improvements.
+For example, you can track the time it takes to complete the steps in an Omniscript to identify process improvements.
 It’s on the OmniStudio team’s roadmap to support this service in Standard OmniStudio.

 When you need to deploy your solution to higher environments for testing or deploying to production, you may be used to using change sets or DevOps Center to do so.
 Dynamic Forms, Flows, and LWCs are fully supported in those deployment options.
 OmniStudio requires a separate tool: IDX Workbench.